Hal Buell: Education

-He is a graduate of the Medill School of Journalism at Northwestern University.
+Buell was a graduate of the Medill School of Journalism at Northwestern University.

 Career

-Buell has worked in photojournalism for forty years.
+Buell worked in photojournalism for 40 years.
 He is known as one of the most active archivists of the twentieth and twenty first century and has lectured throughout the world.
 His editing work has helped define print coverage around the world.
-Buell Also published a number of children's photo books on Japan and Asia after living there on assignment in the 1960s.
-He has worked in more than thirty-five countries.
+Buell also published a number of children's photo books on Japan and Asia after living there on assignment in the 1960s.
+He worked in more than 35 countries.
 Photographs taken by others and edited by Buell have appeared on CNN and BBC.
-He has also produced film documentaries which have appeared on the History Channel.
+He also produced film documentaries which have appeared on the History Channel.

+Death

+Buell died of pneumonia in Sunnyvale, California, on 29 January 2024, at the age of 92.